-- Only college-level classes will be used to calculate term and cumulative GPAs. - This includes summer-term courses. - Only courses taken "in residence" will be used for this procedure; "In residence" means courses taken at CCD.
+- Only college-level classes will be used to calculate term and cumulative GPAs.This includes summer-term courses. - Only courses taken at CCD will be used for this procedure.
 Courses taken elsewhere and transferred in do not apply.
 The GPA calculations for this procedure may not match those used for financial aid purposes.